tugrul512bit/VirtualMultiArray/README.md

 This tool enables:

-- development of low-latency compressed dna caching: https://github.com/tugrul512bit/FastaGeneIndexer

 - offloading some data to video ram to save disk from over-use
+- - such as for caching big files like FASTA nucleotide sequences : https://github.com/tugrul512bit/FastaGeneIndexer
 - preserving responsiveness of system when more space than the available RAM is needed
 - - with better latency than HDD/SSD
-- - with higher throughput than NVME
+- - with higher throughput than NVME (requires multiple graphics cards)
+- finding an element in array by using GPU compute power

 Simplest usage:
 ```cpp